Alex Mashinsky: Civil lawsuits

+On July 13, 2023, Celsius Network agreed to a $4.7 billion settlement with the Federal Trade Commission (FTC).
+On the same day, Mashinsky was arrested and charged with committing securities, commodities, and wire fraud, and with committing securities manipulation and fraud charges.

+Criminal conviction

+On December 3, 2024, Mashinsky pleaded guilty to one count of commodities fraud and one count of securities fraud, and agreed to forfeit $48 million.
+On May 8, 2025, Mashinsky was sentenced to 12 years in prison.

 Personal life

-Mashinsky lives in New York City with his wife, Krissy Mashinsky, and six children.
+Prior to his incarceration, Mashinsky lived in New York City with his wife, Krissy Mashinsky (Kristine Meehan), and six children.
 Krissy runs the online retailer usastrong.IO, which attracted controversy for selling shirts reading "Unbankrupt Yourself", a play on Celsius Network’s slogan "Unbank Yourself", after Celsius went bankrupt.